Spring Valley Race Riot of 1895: Riot and response

 On Monday, August 5, around 1,000 white coal mine workers in Spring Valley gathered and concluded that African Americans residents of Spring Valley had "until 5 o'clock Tuesday evening" to clear out their houses and leave for good.
 Anything African Americans left behind was to be confiscated or destroyed.

-The response from Spring Valley's—and Illinois'—African American community was swift, as Chicago community leaders sent a letter to John Peter Altgeld, the governor of Illinois, expressing outrage at the lack of safety provided by city and state officials.
+The response from Spring Valley's—and Illinois's—African American community was swift, as Chicago community leaders sent a letter to John Peter Altgeld, the governor of Illinois, expressing outrage at the lack of safety provided by city and state officials.
 However, the governor did not respond until the next morning, when he said that he would not provide troops to aid Spring Valley residents in the aftermath of the riot.
 Reverend J.M.
 Townsend, the pastor of Quinn Chapel in Chicago, held meetings with various members of the African-American community, where they began an investigation into the riot, and "raised fourteen hundred dollars" for the Spring Valley community.
 The investigation concluded that local and state authorities should have responded more promptly to aid the Spring Valley African-American community.

 African American residents of Spring Valley congregated at Union Church in nearby Seatonville at one o'clock in the morning.
 They raised money and discussed how they would combat the riots as a community.
 It was resolved that African Americans were to continue seeking refuge in Seatonville and that a select group would travel to Princeton to grab weapons and supplies for protection.
 City officials in Princeton were sympathetic to Spring Valley's African Americans while Spring Valley officials tended to support the immigrant rioters.
 Mayor Delmagro wanted the suspected rioters tried in Spring Valley rather than Princeton.
 Although many local leaders in Princeton originally fought this proposition, Delmagro was eventually successful in moving the trial to Spring Valley.